Kiva Lounge and Bar / The Morgue - Bar Rescue Update - Open or Closed?

 A customer returned a drink and he gave it to a new customer as his order.

-Because the grill is too dirty the sandwiches can’t get done properly so the kitchen has to be shutdown.
+Because the grill is too dirty the sandwiches can’t cook properly.

 Henry starts cleaning the stove.